Bangkok Night Markets

 Each region adds its own personality, but Bangkok’s markets remain some of the most vibrant and exciting.

-If You’re Nervous About Visiting
+If You’re Nervous About Visiting:

 First-time travelers sometimes worry about navigating big cities like Bangkok, especially at night.

 The good news is that night markets are among the most visitor-friendly places in the city.
+They are:

 • Busy and well-lit